 Figure 2. (a) The second SAR image listed in Tabel1 in VV polarization with a resolution of 20m. (b) The WDs computed from 10m pixels on a 4km grid by FFT in white color and our method in green color on a 37km by 33km sub-image that is indicated by green box in (a). (c)The WDs computed on a 3km grid by FFT in white color and our method in green color.
-The blue arrow is WD from buoy ‘plsf1’ at the corresponding time.
+The blue arrow at left-button area is WD from buoy ‘plsf1’ at the corresponding time.